Handelsbanken transfer of equity: q and a’s

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Handelsbanken This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your lawyer will check with Handelsbanken This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Handelsbanken or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with Handelsbanken your property may be repossessed.